trojanspike/prggmr/README.md

-prggmr is currently undergoing a major rewrite of it's internal workings and using this branch for ANYTHING other development and expirementing is not wise.
+prggmr is currently undergoing a major rewrite.

+The master is highly experimental and subject to change without notice, use for production is very dangerous.

 0.3.0 Roadmap
 -------------
 - Event Driven I/O
 - Major Performance overhaul
 - Possible integration with epoll, kqueue and select

 Production use
 --------------